CribberSix/finding_earl_minigame/README.md

 ## Running the Game

-To run the game install the necessary requirements with `pip install -r requirements.txt` and run the file `Adventure.py`.
+1. Install the necessary requirements with `pip install -r requirements.txt`
+2. Run the file `Adventure.py`.